How credit card rewards work

 Taking a look at the business model of credit card rewards.
-And highlighting some key differences present in the USA, the UK, and Indonesia.
+Highlighting some key differences present in the USA, the UK, and Indonesia.

 For the consumer, credit card rewards are great.
 Just by using a particular card to pay for goods or services, we can get the product we want, and additional benefits too.
 These rewards often come in the form of air miles - airline loyalty points, cashback, rebates or some other benefit.